Venafi/ansible-role-venafi/examples/citrix_adc/README.md

       delegate_to: localhost
 ```

-### Creating Virtual server on Citrix ADC
+## Create a virtual server on Citrix ADC

-Now that the http services have been create, Ansible has to create a virtual IP address in order to send the external requests to the pool members.
-The following task creates the virtual server and assigns it the virtual IP defined in the variables file, the port, the certificate-key pair and the http services previously created, as well as the round-robin load balancing [method](https://docs.citrix.com/en-us/citrix-adc/current-release/load-balancing/load-balancing-customizing-algorithms.html) which will allow the virtual server to distribute the load between the NGINX servers hosting the application.
+Now that HTTP services have been created, Ansible must create a virtual IP address in order to send the external requests to the pool members.
+The following task creates the virtual server and assigns it the virtual IP defined in the variables file, the port, the certificate-key pair and the HTTP services previously created, as well as the round-robin load balancing [method](https://docs.citrix.com/en-us/citrix-adc/current-release/load-balancing/load-balancing-customizing-algorithms.html) which will allow the virtual server to distribute the load between the NGINX servers hosting the application.

 ```yaml
 ---